markjlyon/spaceopera/BACK STEP.md

 Once a BACKSTEP is performed the chrononaut uses the keyword ENIGMA to alert anyone in the project that a mission is active.
 Once their identity is confirmed, Tzimisce hands command over to the chrononaut and their word on the mission is final.

 ### TEMPORAL CENSORSHIP
-A chrononaut can't BACKSTEP more than once to the same period in the past.
+A chrononaut can't BACKSTEP more than once to the same period in the past, unless a visit to a time period is undone by other events, effectively leaving that time period again unvisited.

 ### TEMPORAL DECOHERENCE
 Travelling into the past causes minor things to change, so it is impossible to guarantee you can benefit in the past with knowledge of the future.
 This applies primarily to unplanned events like sports and games of chance.
 Deliberate actions generally remain the same, but it is possible they happen sooner or later than the original event.